alexlewis9/Pong/README.md

-Pong Game with multiplayer and vs. computer options.
+Pong game using Swing with multiplayer and vs. computer options.